Managing Nest Box Competitors

 Paper wasps sometimes construct hanging colonies from the interior roof of nest boxes in the early spring.
 The European paper wasp, introduced to North America in 1980, is quickly increasing its range in the eastern United States.
 The European paper wasp is black and yellow similar to the Yellow Jacket and is slightly smaller than our native brown and tan common paper wasp.
 The European wasp prefers to nest in cavities and it becomes aggressive with much less provocation than the native paper wasp.
 Unlike the common paper wasp, the European paper wasp often uses the same nest year after year, resulting in early nesting and larger nests.

 Seldom do wasps usurp boxes from nesting birds.
 They are mostly found in empty boxes.
 If these insects are found in a box, it is best to leave them alone and not take any active measures to exterminate them.
 Instead, wait to evict them until the fall when the weather is cooler and their activity has halted.
-You can prevent wasps and bees from establishing themselves by applying a thin layer of bar soap onto the inside surface of the roof.
+You can prevent wasps and bees from establishing themselves by applying a thin layer of nonstick cooking spray or bar soap onto the inside surface of the roof.
 This will create a slippery surface between the insects and the roof of the box.
 To prevent them from establishing colonies, keep nest boxes plugged until just before the breeding season of the target species begins.
 Do not spray any pesticides into the nest box under any circumstances.
 The residue may remain even after cleaning and harm future nestlings.